KumarHX/Agent007/docs/final.md

 Our AI should solve the issue of going for valuable individual items rather than higher value clusters.

 ## Approach:
+The agent uses A* algorithm, A* = f(n) + g(n), where f(n) is the learned heuristic and g(n) is the distance between the agent and the item.

-The agent uses a constant hueristic to evaluate the reward for each item given the distance to the item from the current position while factoring the item value and finding high value clusters of items by utilizing a learned hueristic built from past runs.
+a constant hueristic to evaluate the reward for each item given the distance to the item from the current position while factoring the item value and finding high value clusters of items by utilizing a learned hueristic built from past runs.
 The learned hueristic AI solves the problem of item value and clustering.

-### Building the constant hueristic
+### Building the constant heuristic
 The constant hueristic utilizes the constant variable of item location with respect to the agent's current location to guide the agent's movement.

 g(n) : giving the agent position x1, y1, giving each item’s position x2, y2, calculate the distance between the agent and each item using formula D = sqrt ((x2 - x1)^2 + (y2 - y1)^2)

-### Building the learned hueristic
+### Building the learned heuristic
 The learned hueristic is a set of past runs stored in a dictionary.
 There is a 50% chance the agent will choose a random item and a 50% chance the agent will choose the closest item when running the trials for the learned hueristic.
 After many runs, the dictionary will hold many different item pickup sequences with a score attributed to the run.
 This dictionary will then help guide agent movement (lookup current picked up item with prev runs, choose highest run, make next pickup next in stored sequence).

 Key, value dictionary built with each entry representing a training run.